Css The Missing Manual Rating: 4,2/5 9796 votes

 I'm a novice when it comes to front-end dev work and very comfortable with backend development.
 The book (along with other references about HTML5) was very helpful, in particular the tutorials.
 However, it could have been written to be a little less verbose - this is probably the programmer in me talking.
 Otherwise, I'm happy with the book.
 For someone with zero HTML experience/CSS experience, this is what I was able to produce: www.arivulearning.com.

-Shelves: c-it, o-english, read-in-original, read-in-en, g-non-fiction
+really liked it Shelves: c-it, o-english, read-in-original, read-in-en, g-non-fiction

 Complex, but easy to understand.